YaelShrem/DailyTasks/README.md

 # DailyTasks
-This is a single-page web app for managing daily tasks, written in HTML, CSS, and JavaScript, using cool tools such as localStorage, font-awesome, etc.
+This is a single-page web app for managing your daily tasks, written in HTML, CSS, and JavaScript.
+It uses the localStorage technology to "remember" the tasks on your device when you leave the page.
 ## Demo
 https://yaelbusso.github.io/DailyTasks/.